srozemuller/rozemuller_blog/content/post/2025-07-08-automated-intune-security-baseline-comparisons-with-powershell/index.md

 Same: Settings that are identical in both baselines.
 Different: Settings that exist in both baselines but have different values.
-Only in File1/File2: Settings that exist in one baseline but not the other.
+Only in Baseline 1/Baseline 2: Settings that exist in one baseline but not the other.

 ```powershell
 function Compare-Baselines($baseline1, $baseline2) {